 Click Rotate in the Basic Edits tab and use the Straighten slider to align your photo.
 Use the eyes as your guide and make them line up with the grid lines.
 This small adjustment alters the entire feel of the picture and makes a person seem more trustworthy and honest.
 Tilted heads can be coy, cute, or thoughtful, or they may be perceived as sly.
 A level shot makes all the difference in the viewer’s perception.

 This picture is looking refined and just about ready to share.
-It’s a good idea to save a copy now so that you can come back to it if you want to make other adjustments, like creating a black and white version.
+It’s a good idea to save a copy now so that you can come back to it if you want to make other adjustments, like creating a black and white version, or cropping at different sizes.
 You can also save your photo to Hub and it’ll be ready to re-edit whenever you want it.

-One thing professionals need in a portrait is a variety of crops.
-They’ll need different shapes and sizes for their social media pages, like their LinkedIn profile.
-They may also need the picture for a business card, which usually requires a vertical crop.
-They may have a specific need, like a 16:9 crop for a slide in a presentation.
+You may want to create a variety of crops for social media pages, like a LinkedIn profile or Facebook profile pic.
+You may also need the picture for a business card, which usually requires a vertical crop.
 The Crop tool can make all of these, and has a number of presets in the drop-down menu.

-In Crop, click and drag the corner handles of the grid to change the shape of the picture.
+In the Crop tool (Basic Edits tab) click and drag the corner handles of the grid to change the shape of the picture.
 You can also choose a set proportion, like 8 x 10, in the drop-down menu.
 Create one crop, save it, then undo it to create another crop and save that version too.

 This portrait is ready to roll!